apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

   UserGroupInformation ugi = 4;
   // A set of tags for the application.
 These tags provide application level generic information.
-  // The tags are optional and are used in placing an application or scheduling.
-  // Application tags are not considered when processing AllocationAsks. map<string, string> tags = 5;
+  // The tags are optional and are used in placing an application or scheduling. map<string, string> tags = 5;
   // Execution timeout: How long this application can be in a running state
   // 0 or negative value means never expire.